NickvisionApps/libnick/docs/aura.md

   ```
     - Constructs an InterProcessCommunicator.
     - Note: If this is the first IPC instance for all processes of this AppInfo::id, this instance will become an IPC server.
     - Note: If this is not the first IPC instance, this instance will become an IPC client.
-    - Throws: `std::logic_error` if Aura::init() was not called yet.
     - Throws: `std::runtime_error` if the client or server IPC cannot be created.
 - ```cpp
   ~InterProcessCommunicator()